vinay-B-V-37/ChatGPT/README.md

 3. Set up your OpenAI API key:

-   - In the `app.py` file, replace `'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'` with your own API key from OpenAI.
+   - In the `app.py` file, replace `'YOUR_OWN_APIKEY'` with your own API key from OpenAI.
 You can sign up for an API key on the OpenAI website.

 4. Start the Flask server: